vitaliiklim/komirkaApp/frontend/README.md

 with query parameters, so the backend must run the latest code from this repository.

+## UI Refresh
+The interface now uses Bootstrap 5 for styling.
+Marker icons on the map load properly thanks to an explicit Leaflet configuration.

 ## Building for Production
 ```bash
 npm run build